iexcloud/docs/source/interacting-with-your-data/updating-a-data-record.md

     ![](./updating-a-data-record/select-a-car.png)

-    > **Important:** Make sure the record you want is in the first row.
+    ``` {important} Make sure the record you want is in the first row.
 Otherwise, narrow your search so that it's the only record returned.
+    ```

 1. Double click on the record in the first row.
 The row editor appears.